percona/postgresql-docs/docs/apt.md

 # Install Percona Distribution for PostgreSQL on Debian and Ubuntu

 This document describes how to install Percona Server for PostgreSQL from Percona repositories on DEB-based distributions such as Debian and Ubuntu.
+[Read more about Percona repositories :material-arrow-top-right:](repo-overview.md).

 ## Preconditions